 From a timer resolution aspect the AGI uses the Lisp function get-internal-real-time when not collecting data from a running model and that function does not have any requirements for the resolution it provides.
 In most Lisps it returns a result that is specified in milliseconds, but often that is not the true resolution of the timer because it may only update once every 50ms or worse in some cases.
-If that timer is not sufficient then one would need to find out if the particular Lisp being used has any custom functions for accessing a better time source and whether or not that could be used instead of the provided get-time command.
+If that timer is not sufficient then one would need to find out if there is a better time source available in the system they are using and whether or not that could be used instead of the provided get-time command.